Welcome to Year Four!

 Below is some key information that you might need to refer to as the year progresses.
 Please feel free to contact me via email or call to the front office rather than at the end or start of the day and I will get back to you.

-Children are expected to come to school on these days dressed in full PE kits, which has their names on.
+Children are expected to bring their PE kits into school at the start of the half term ready and leave it in class ready for these days (it will be taken home at the end of the half term).
+Make sure that your child's names are on all of their kit.
 Please ensure that your child has the correct indoor and outdoor kit, as the weather gets colder and wetter children will need to be dressed appropriately as they will be in their kits all day.
 Earrings must be taken out before PE lessons, either by the parent or the child- staff are not permitted to do this.

 This year, due to the current circumstances, we have not finalised plans for swimming lessons yet.
 You will be informed of any changes to this in due course.

 It is expected that children are heard to read at home for at least 10-15 minutes a day and that this is recorded on the post-it notes provided.
 These post-its will then be added to your child's reading diary, which will be kept in school, by a member of staff.
 Your child must have completed the book and have their post-it signed with a note informing staff of completion, in order for their book to be changed.
 It is important to check your child’s understanding of what they are reading, especially as they begin to read longer and more complex books.
 This can be done through discussing the book with your child and through questioning them about specific aspects after or during reading.